ray-jpl/rayjpl-wiki/content/notes/Secure Socket Layer (SSL).md

 ---
-title: "SSL"
+title: SSL
 enableToc: true
 tags:
   - SSL
+  - SSL
-- SSL Certificate
+  - Certificate
   - TLS
+  - Networking
 ---
 ### What is SSL?
 Secure Socket Layer (SSL) is an encryption-based security protocol.
 It is the predecessor to [[notes/Transport Layer Security (TLS)|TLS]].